 Parents may request a crossing guard using the form located on the Safety First web page.
 Click on the link Travel to School Safety Concerns and submit the form.
 If a parent does not have access to the web they may call the District Call Center (727-587-2020) and a Customer Service Representative will assist them

-School board policy states that students must use the same stop AM and PM from their legal address.
+No, school board policy states that students must use the same stop AM and PM from their legal address on file.

-13. Can a stop be set up for after school care for my child?
+12. Can a stop be set up for after-school care for my child?

 Per school board policy, a student is assigned a stop based on their legal address.
 Students will not be permitted to board at any other location.